Eastern Shore Rail to Trail Study

 - Virginia Department of Conservation and Recreation

-VDOT facilitated stakeholder meetings on February 5, 2020 and on May 5, 2020 to provide updates on the study to the identified stakeholders and gather participant feedback.
+VDOT facilitated stakeholder meetings to provide updates on the study to the identified stakeholders and gather participant feedback.
 The materials presented at these meeting can be retrieved below.

 Resolutions of Support